informatics-lab/dashboarding-examples/examples/custom_js/README.md

 ## Overview

-This example is composed of two parts: a webpage frontend that displays a plot and a Python server backend that calculates the values for a spirograph plot.
+This example application is composed of two parts: a webpage frontend that displays a spirograph plot and a Python (webserver) backend that calculates the values for the plot.

 The webpage is a simple html page, with CSS for styling and JavaScript for interacting with the Python server, and producing the spirograph plot.
 The JavaScript code makes use of the [JQuery](https://jquery.com/) library to simplify interactions with the webpage and making the POST request to the Python server.